LucaPizzagalli/lucapizzagalli.com/src/blog/MaximumLkelihood/maximum-likelihood.md

 ---
 url: "/blog/maximum-likelihood-is-a-lie"
+slug: "/blog/maximum-likelihood-is-a-lie"
 title: "Maximum Likelihood is a Lie"
 date: "2022-07-27"
 order: 1
 ---
 # Maximum Likelihood is a Lie.